 Graduate credits are transferable from regionally accredited institutions and must have been completed within a period of six years prior to acceptance into the Institute’s programs.
 Exceptions to this policy may be granted for applicants who have been actively involved in the field in which the degree was earned on a continuous basis prior to admission.
 Extension, continuing education, or in-service courses that are not intended by the institution offering the courses as part of a degree program are not acceptable for transfer credit to the Institute.
 No graduate credit can be awarded for undergraduate level courses.

-Students admitted to the M.S.
-Program in Clinical Psychology or General Psychology may transfer a maximum of nine credit hours.
+Students admitted to the M.S. in Clinical Psychology or M.S. in Psychology Program may transfer a maximum of nine credit hours.
 Students admitted to the Psy.D.
 Program may petition for the transfer of a maximum of 18 credit hours.
 All transfer courses must have been earned at a graduate-level program in a regionally accredited college or university.

 Transfer of graduate credits earned at other institutions is not automatic.
 Only graduate credit for courses determined to be equivalent to courses offered at the Institute can be transferred for course credit.
 In addition, only courses for which a grade of B (3.0) or better is obtained will be considered for transfer.

 Students should note that given the unique mission of the Institute, certain courses completed at other academic institutions may differ significantly in content, although a similar title is given to the course at both institutions.
 Therefore, the following courses typically are not eligible for transfer from another institution: